On this Alps hiking tour

 for a minimum of 5 hours each night.
 We ask guests to respect these requirements and to not interrupt guides' off time and sleep time unless there is a true emergency.

-The standard group size on this hiking tour is 11 guests and 2-3 guides, with a minimum of 4 guests and 1 guide.
+The standard group size on this hiking tour is 11 guests and 2 guides.
 If you have more questions about group size, please give us a call at 1-888-966-TREK (8735)

 and we'll answer all your questions.